gbarrile/PopEcoModeling/README.md

 # PopEcoModeling
-code and data for instructional video series on statistical modeling in population ecology
+code and data for instructional video series on statistical modeling in population ecology.